Cantitate/Preț

 Notă biografică

-Joel Michael Reynolds is assistant professor of philosophy and disability studies and core faculty in the Disability Studies Program at Georgetown University, as well as senior research scholar at the Kennedy Institute of Ethics and senior advisor to the Hastings Center.
+Joel Michael Reynolds is associate professor of philosophy and disability studies and core faculty in the Disability Studies Program at Georgetown University, as well as senior research scholar at the Kennedy Institute of Ethics and senior advisor to the Hastings Center.
 He is the founder and coeditor of The Journal of Philosophy of Disability

 Cuprins